AleksandarHr/Twitter_Sentiment_Analysis/README.md

 * Thomas Stegmüller: thomas.stegmuller@epfl.ch

 ## Overview
 The repository contains our implementation of a Machine Learning model for performing Twitter Data Sentiment Analysis.
 In particular, we worked with a large data of tweets previously containing either happy or sad smiley emoticon.
 The goal of the model was, given such a tweet, to predict whether it used to have one or the other.
 This project was part of the the EPFL's _CS-433: Machine Learning_ course.
+With our model, we reached final accuracy of 84.3%.

 ## Dependencies